 COST OF A DOG

-Families must also cover the cost of travel, lodging, and food for the 5-day Team Training in Southern California.
+Please note that recipient travel expenses are separate from the service dog program costs.
+Families are responsible for covering their travel, lodging, and food expenses for the 5-day Team Training in Southern California.

 We use only positive training methods for our dogs, no prong collars, collar corrections or fear or pain-based training of any kind.
 We use Bonnie Bergin's training methods and philosophies as taught at Bergin University of Canine Studies.